HarshaBeth/Machine-Learning-Price-Prediction/README.md

 3 regression models were trained and tested to find the best one out of all, to measure this I utilized the mean absolute error and the R Squared Score.

 ## Visualization & Preprocessing
 Firstly, I removed all rows with null values.
-Then I checked how the average prices in each state vary, with this graph I was able to notice the trend between states and some states proved to be outliers.
+Then I encoded the city and state columns as they are strings.
+Now I checked how the average prices in each state vary, with this graph I was able to notice the trend between states and some states proved to be outliers.
 All states with less than a 1,000 count in the dataset are removed, such as Guam, Virgin Islands, and Alaska.
 ![vis1](https://github.com/HarshaBeth/Machine-Learning-Price-Prediction/blob/main/vis/vis1.png)